leetawn/feedforward-nn-sgd/README.md

 ## Testing Single Images

-Once training completes, the program will prompt you in the terminal to test the network on a specific digit[cite: 2].
+Once training completes, the program will prompt you in the terminal to test the network on a specific digit.

 If you select **Y**:
 1. Enter the target digit (0–9) you want to look up.